SBBT

 Clive is a SBBT Trustee, formerly an entomologist at the Natural History Museum, London, specialising in butterflies.
 He went on museum backed expeditions to East Africa and Belize, from which behaviour and biological discoveries were published, including new insect species collected.
 With Dick Vane-Wright, Clive initiated the first comprehensive taxonomic catalogue of butterflies for any major tropical region (Africa), covering 14,000 names, contributing the Papilionidae chapter.

 From the Museum he moved to Kenya, assisting the President of the Royal College of Physicians with his genetic studies of mimicry in swallowtail butterflies.
-Then a lateral career change to collectables investment and a transfer to Stanley Gibbons New York office led to a career in more traditional investment.

 In recent years, Clive returned to entomology and is currently a volunteer on the NHM Lepidoptera curation team.
 Joining Operation Wallacea expeditions as an entomologist representing SBBT, in 2018 to post hurricane Dominica then 2019 and 2022 to Fiji, included research on the recently discovered Papilio natewa.